 NEW YORK ( TheStreet) -- Nokia ( NOK) is out to prove again that it can be late, wrong and yet still willing to stick its neck out in areas where growth could be.

+The Finnish phone giant is gearing up to enter the tablet race, looking to contend with the Apple ( AAPL) iPad and other tech giants.
+Nokia is working with suppliers and design manufacturers on a touch-screen tablet to have available as early as this fall, according to Rodman Renshaw analyst Ashok Kumar, who is close to Nokia's technology partners.
+Nokia declined to comment.
 The move, if true, would put Nokia head-to-head with tablet makers like Apple, Hewlett-Packard ( HPQ), Microsoft ( MSFT), Google ( GOOG) and Dell ( DELL), to name a few.
 The plunge into tablets would also mark yet another attempt by the top mobile phone maker to develop Internet devices for a market beyond cell phones.
 "Nokia hasn't fielded any breakaway products in years," says Kumar.
 "This is a new window, and Nokia had better be at the starting gate if and when the product category takes off," Kumar added. >> Who Owns Nokia?: Karen Finerman Apple's sensational foray into tablets is a bold bet on an iffy category.
 With the iPad, Apple hopes to sell people -- who already have smartphones and laptops -- a new in-between product.
 Fans argue that the fingertip-controlled, touch-screen tablet is a fundamental technology change that delivers media and applications in entirely new ways.
 Skeptics say that the iPad fad will fade as the mass market thinks twice about buying a $500 toy.